Financials at your fingertips: Crafting the request

 Setting a dollar amount threshold is one clear and straightforward method that can be used to determine when to request financial statements.
 For example, if the loan amount or credit limit exceeds $150,000, financial statements will be requested.

-Once the dollar threshold is determined, analyze your current portfolio to understand the number of counterparties that meet these criteria.
+Once the dollar threshold is determined, analyze your current portfolio to understand the number of counterparties that meet your criteria.

 For example, if your company has 800 customers: